AmySultan/AmySultan/README.md

-- 👋 Hi, I’m AmySultan.
+- 👋 Hello, some say that I am too old for comics.
+But I don't agree, that's all the inspiration and greatest minds show their talents.
-- 👀 I’m interested in graphic designs.
+- 👀 Nothing to brag but yeah, I'm a lefty and interested in graphic designs.
-- 🌱 I’m a full stack developer.
+- 🌱 Still processing the concept and still trying to say it our loud that I’m a full stack developer.

 <!---